I tested 7 of the best-selling products and found Olaplex No. 3 to be the best treatment for bleached hair.

 If you’re hoping to soothe the damage from overenthusiastic bleaching of hair or looking to repair strands that have seen better days, any of these hair treatments will fit the bill.

 With that said, Olaplex No. 3 is my personal favourite and I am not alone.
-It is easily one of the best hair treatments on the market.
+It is easily considered the best hair mask on the market.
 We can forgive the price tag for a 100ml bottle because it actually is effective in strengthening and repairing damaged and dry hair.
 Overall, it’s worth the investment.

-This product is perfect for bleached hair needing an SOS but ultimately can be used for most hair types.
+This product is perfect for colour treated hair needing an SOS but ultimately can be used for most hair types.